What Is a Proximity Sensor? | AutomationDirect

 They are used in many industries, including manufacturing, robotics, semiconductor, etc.

-There are several types of proximity sensors (detailed below) – some common selection criteria include sensing distance, size/shape, switching frequency, ingress rating, shielded vs unshielded, housing material, and connection type.
+There are several types of proximity sensors (detailed below) – some common selection criteria include sensing distance, size/shape, switching frequency, ingress rating, flush vs non-flush, housing material, and connection type.

 Size and Shape